VincentG2021/BECODE-TRAINING-TEST/Theory/how-does-the-internet-works.md

 - The World Wide Web is also still in constant [evolution](https://en.wikipedia.org/wiki/Web_2.0).

-As I'm curious, I often can explore a lot of websites to find "some" infos about...everything !
+As I'm curious, I often can explore a lot of websites to find "some" infos about...everything ! :atom:

 But, as I discover contents, images, texts, videos, sounds,... covering what was/is/will be the Internet, but also other "things/topics", I still feel :
 "it's not easy to manage the time trying to learn and to transmit knowledge, but it worth it." :octocat: